Sleepaway Camp (film series)

-Sleepaway Camp is an American slasher film franchise consisting of five films, one of which was not fully completed.
+Sleepaway Camp is an American slasher film series consisting of five films, one of which was not fully completed.
 The franchise primarily focuses on serial killer Angela Baker and the murders she commits, largely at summer camps.

 Robert Hiltzik directed both the original 1983 film and Return to Sleepaway Camp, while Michael A. Simpson oversaw Sleepaway Camp II: Unhappy Campers and Sleepaway Camp III: Teenage Wasteland, which introduced comedic elements into the franchise; Sleepaway Camp IV: The Survivor was directed by Jim Markovic.

 Films

-The "Year" column in the table below lists the year of release.
-Sleepaway Camp II and III were filmed back-to-back in 1988, with the latter released the following year.

 Sleepaway Camp IV began filming in 1992 but was not completed; some footage that was shot on the first day, just over half an hour long, was released as an exclusive fourth disc included with some editions of the Region 1 Sleepaway Camp box set.
 The footage was compiled and improved by the makers and official Sleepaway Camp sequels website creator John Klyza and made into a 70-minute film, which was released on March 23, 2012, with online distribution.

 Return to Sleepaway Camp was shot in 2003 and initially planned for release in 2006; it was eventually released in 2008 after improvements to the special effects were made.

 Sleepaway Camp Reunion was set for DVD release by Magnolia Pictures in October 2011, with a limited 3D release in theaters, but the film was not made.
 The script for another sequel, tentatively titled Sleepaway Camp: Berserk, was co-written by the director of Sleepaway Camp II and III, Michael A. Simpson, with Fred Willard, an author.